 Between 2009-2021, I was Managing Partner and then Senior Partner at the law firm Trethowans LLP, during which the firm which grew 333% from less than £6M to over £20M and doubled its staff.
 The growth of the firm was down to the positive and inclusive culture we developed, our investment in the future; and our prudent approach to financial management.
 The most important thing was the people.
 Recruiting and retaining good people was key to our growth.

 From 2023 to 2025, I was CEO of St. John’s Chambers, a leading regional barristers’ chambers operating out of Bristol.
 I helped to achieve systems improvements and significant growth as well as nominations for the regional barristers’ chambers of the year from The Legal 500 and Chambers & Partners in 2024.
-Just like Trethowans, the key to St. John’s being so good is its people.
+Just like Trethowans, the key to St. John’s being so successful is its people.

 I’ve also had experience of creating two business events from scratch, served as a trustee, committee chair, event chair and awards host.
 I’ve been a judge at four separate sets of business awards.
 I’ve mentored and coached lots of business, sporting and educational leaders, helping them to deliver success for their organisations.
 I’m passionate about education and learning, which is why I’ve loved helping Senior Leadership Teams in schools and other educational providers.